snatvb/versioner/README.md

 `verioner --rc --push git "My first commit rc version with tag"`

+Do you want release?
+Use "**-r**"

+`verioner -r --push git "My first commit release version with tag"`

 Do you want upgrade version?
 Yes?
 Okay.
 Write to console as following
 `verioner --minor`